 Joanna Parisi is internationally acclaimed for her portrayals of the most iconic spinto and dramatic soprano roles of Verdi, verismo, bel canto and Wagner.
-In 2023, she will sing Elsa in Wagner's Lohengrin in USA with details to be announced soon.
-This year, she was awarded the Maria Callas Tribute Prize from the Italian Consulate in New York, offered to those who stand out in the world of Italian culture, art and social justice, where she was recognized as the most exciting young star in Italian opera, her performance televised on RAI Italia in January 2023.
+In 2023, she will sing Elsa in Wagner's Lohengrin at the Utah Festival Opera in July & August.
+She was awarded the Maria Callas Tribute Prize from the Italian Consulate in New York, offered to those who stand out in the world of Italian culture, art and social justice, where she was recognized as the most exciting young star in Italian opera, her performance televised on RAI Italia in January 2023.

 Her opera debut was the title role of Tosca in New York's Central Park, followed by Aida and Abigaille in Nabucco, discovered during her studies at Juilliard by Vincent La Selva, who also presented her at Carnegie Hall and Lincoln Center in Beethoven's 9th Symphony and as as Maddalena di Coigny in Andrea Chenier.
 She received awards and accolades from The Metropolitan Opera National Council, Operalia, The World Opera Competition and honored as one of The Next Generation of Great Opera Singers by WQXR Classical Radio of New York.
 Her recent performance of the title role Lucrezia Borgia earned her recognition from The New York Times, Opera Magazine of London, Opera News, New York Observer and more.